UPDATED: SEPTEMBER 23, 2022 | 1 MIN READ

 Does tornado insurance cover damage caused by flooding?

-Flooding can occur due to a tornado, but it’s important to know that tornado insurance generally does not cover flood damage.
+Flooding can occur due to a tornado, but it’s important to know that your insurance generally does not cover flood damage.
 Your policy protects against wind damage from the tornado but not flooding.
-If that is a concern for you, it is possible to purchase separate flood insurance through the National Flood Insurance Program.
+If that’s a concern for you, purchasing separate flood insurance through the National Flood Insurance Program is possible.

 Your tornado insurance may offer some protection if water gets into your home because the wind damaged your roof, but that’s something you have to check with your policy.

 Does tornado insurance cover damage caused by falling trees?

 Whether damage from fallen trees is covered under your insurance depends on your policy.
 Unfortunately, not all policies cover this damage, so you must check with your provider.
 For example, if the tree fell on your car because it was already rotting, it’s unlikely that the damage would be covered by.

 Homeowner’s insurance generally includes damage from the wind as part of your coverage.
 But there are steps to take to ensure that you have the coverage you need:

 - Read your policy – Reading your policy and knowing your coverage will ensure that you don’t get in any sticky situations.

 - Talk to an agent – If you are unsure whether your policy covers tornado damage, talk to an agent.

 - Add extra coverage – Extra covers such as flood damage might be something you want to add to your coverage to cover your bases.